Daniel-Nikpayuk/FNFTA/README.md

 ## Limitations of this project:

-Within each phase, I will try to list the respective limitations in greater detail, but I will generalize here:
+Within each phase, I will try to list the respective limitations in greater detail (usually they are of a technical nature), but I will generalize here:

 First are the *recommendations*.
-Obviously you need not take them seriously, but at least take a look: I frequently joke that I'm a one-person indigenous think-tank, but I am legitimately pushing for the idea that we need such things (whether or not I'm part of that).
+Obviously you need not take them seriously, but at least take a look: I frequently joke that I'm a one-person indigenous think-tank, but I am legitimately pushing for the idea that we need such things:
+Whether or not I'm actually part of that is less important to me.
 More than one would be better.
-If we just do it, initially there might be a bit of a learning curve, but people get better, and its needed.
+Furthermore, if we just *do* it, initially there might be a bit of a learning curve, but people do get better, and it's the sort of thing that is needed.
 Am I wrong? is it a colonial idea that can't be decolonized?

 The greatest limitation in the analysis is the *translation phase*, which does effect the results of the final statistical analysis.
 The end effect is the median and mean results are skewed to be a bit higher than they probably in fact are.